koush/docs.scrypted.app/installation.md

 ## Windows - PowerShell

 Scrypted NVR on Windows must install the [Install](/desktop-application) or [Migrate](/migration.md#migrating-to-the-desktop-application) to the [Desktop Application](#desktop-app).
 The Desktop App has GPU acceleration, is fully self contained with zero dependencies, and requires a license.
-The free version of Scrypted may be installed using the Terminal Installation below.
+The free version of Scrypted may be installed using the PowerShell Installation below.

 ## All Installation Options